coolashishpt/coolashishpt/README.md

 **coolashishpt/coolashishpt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently Looking for Internship or Job in ML/DL/Data Science.
+- 🔭 Currently Looking for Internship or Job in ML/DL/Data Science.
 - 🌱 I’m currently learning End-to-End TensorFlow .
 - ✍ Current Project or Competition: SIIM-ISIC Melanoma Classification(Kaggle.com).
 - 👯 I’m looking to collaborate on any projects which is related to ML/DL.